QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 ### Implausibility of Ramsey Plan

-In settings in which governments actually choose sequentially, many economists regard a time inconsistent plan as implausible because of the incentives to deviate that are presented  along the plan.
+Many economists regard a time inconsistent plan as implausible because they question the plausibility of  timing protocol in which a plan for setting a sequence of policy variables is chosen once-and-for-all at time $0$.

-(TO TOM: In our meeting, you suggested that we can improve the sentence above.)

-A way to state  this reaction   is to say that a Ramsey plan is not credible because there are persistent incentives for policymakers to deviate from it.

 For that reason, the Markov perfect equilibrium concept attracts many economists.

-* A Markov perfect equilibrium plan is constructed to insure that government policymakers who choose sequentially do not want to deviate from it.
+* A Markov perfect equilibrium plan is constructed to insure that a sequence of  government policymakers who choose sequentially do not want to deviate from it.

-The *no incentive to deviate from the plan* property is what makes the Markov perfect equilibrium concept attractive.
+The  property of a Markov perfect equilibrium that there is *no incentive to deviate from the plan*   makes it  attractive.

 ## Comparison of Equilibrium Values